colindean/talks/bio.md

 ### First person

 I am a software engineer, community builder, and non-profit leader.
 I've built software for IBM Watson, Target, Vivisimo, and Arcadia.io, plus some open source software used by a lot of Mac-using developers.
 I've served on boards of four non-profits, founding two, and advising other non-profits on leadership and technical topics.
-I spend most of his time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise love cuddling with my dogs and partner.
+I spend most of my time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise love cuddling with my dogs and partner.

 ## Long bio